Constraining Light Scalar Field with Torsion-Balance Gravity Experiments: The calculation on scalar-field parameters for the HUST-18 torsion-pendulum experiment

-In the TOS and AAF experiment, the source masses are the spherical stainless steel bodies, which can be treated as the uniform-density spherically symmetric bodies.
-For a uniform-density spherically symmetric body $A$ with the mass $M_{A}$ and radius $R_{A}$, the integration from the potential involving dark matter leads to \cite{adelberger2003tests}
+In the TOS and AAF experiment, the source masses are the spherical stainless steel bodies, which can be treated as uniform-density spherically symmetric bodies.
+For a uniform-density spherically symmetric body $A$ with the mass $M_{A}$ and radius $R_{A}$, the integration from {the Yukawa potential mediated by the scalar fields} leads to \cite{adelberger2003tests}

 with